lezneklihp/dsend_project_2/README.md

 - sklearn==0.22
 - SQLAlchemy==1.3.13

-You can then run the .py files "process_data.py" & "train_classifier.py" in your terminal with these commands (for example):
+You can then run the .py files "process_data.py" & "train_classifier.py" in your terminal with the following commands (for example):

   python process_data.py ./data/disaster_messages.csv ./data/disaster_categories.csv DisasterResponse.db